Hiking Distance: 9-15km

 Weather and Seasons

 Summer and autumn are the best times for this hike.
 There is likely to be snow hanging around until April.
-The autumn leaves will be colourful during October.
+The autumn leaves will reach their peak in the first week of October.

 (Photos of the peak provided by Pedro García, check out his bakery nearby in Matsuyama and say hi)